iarocci44-byte/SimplySprinklers/README.md

 This is a website I designed based on the customer's needs and wants.
 It is a brochure site with a small backend that allows the customer to update the specials banner whenever needed.
 I used Javscript, CSS and Firebase to accomplish this.
+Live site at https://www.simplysprinklersli.com